Tyler Oliveira: Format and approach

-Oliveira's videos generally focus on areas considered impoverished or dangerous and include man-on-the-street interviews.
-His most popular videos frequently feature non-consensual recordings of homeless people having mental breakdowns and suffering from drug addictions.
-Ohlheiser compared Oliveira's style to that of MrBeast, arguing that Oliveira used "shock and extravagance" on his videos to attract viewers.
+Oliveira's videos focus primarily on areas characterised by poverty or social controversy and feature man-on-the-street interviews.
+Writing for Vox, A.W.
+Ohlheiser compared Oliveira's approach to that of MrBeast, arguing that Oliveira used "shock and extravagance" to attract viewers.
+His most widely viewed videos frequently feature recordings of people experiencing mental breakdowns or drug addictions.